-This motherboard supports the latest Intel® CoreTM2 processor in the LGA775 package and Intel's next-generation 45nm multi-core processors.
-With the new Intel® CoreTM microarchitecture technology and 1066/800 MHz FSB, the Intel® Core [TM]2 is one of the most powerful and energy efficient CPUs in the world.
-See page 2-6 for details.
+This motherboard supports the latest Intel® Core[TM]2 processor in the LGA775 package.
+With the new Intel® CoreTM microarchitecture technology and 1066 / 800 MHz FSB.
+Intel® CoreTM2 processor is one of the most powerful and energy efficient CPU in the world